 Lolly Gasaway from the University of North Carolina has created a table summarizing when a work passes into public domain.
 Reviewing these sources will help you determine whether or not previously published material is still protected by copyright.

 Request permission from the copyright owner before using their material whether it is published or unpublished.
 Document your request by keeping copies of any letters or email correspondence.
 You can find some information from the publisher's website or by sending emails to the contacts that handle permissions for the various publishers.
 Allow time to get necessary permissions prior to the date your dissertation is submitted.
 It is recommended that you start obtaining permissions at least four months before filing your dissertation.
-Permission letters for previously published materials within your thesis must make it clear that an electronic copy of your dissertation may be published online in the OHSU Digital Resources Library.
+Permission letters for previously published materials within your thesis must make it clear that an electronic copy of your dissertation may be published online in the OHSU Digital Commons.

 Be sure and keep your permissions with your personal thesis files in case any inquires arise.